 Ahura Mazda, and to him the right hand of Darius is raised in adoration.
-The famous trilingual inscriptions, in Persian Susian or New Elamite, and Babylonian, give the titles of Darius and the extent of his empire.
-They next refer to ; the murder of Bardiya or Smerdis by Cambyses and the revolt of the Pseudo-Smerdis, Gaumata the Magian, during the absence of Cambyses in Egypt.
+The famous trilingual inscriptions, in Persian, Susian or New Elamite, and Babylonian, give the titles of Darius and the extent of his empire.
+They next refer to the murder of Bardiya or Smerdis by Cambyses and the revolt of the Pseudo-Smerdis, Gaumata the Magian, during the absence of Cambyses in Egypt.
 The death of the pretender at the hands of Darius is described in some detail.
 Then the revolts against Darius are enumerated at length, and the inscriptions end with an adjuration to future rulers to beware of liars and to the reader to preserve the sculptures.
-The curse on whoever destroys the memorial of the Great King runs : "Saith Darius the king : If thou shalt behold this tablet or these sculptures, and shalt destroy them and shalt not preserve them so long as thy line endureth, then may Ahura Mazda slay thee, and may thy race come to nought, and whatsoever thou doest may Ahura Mazda destroy !"
+The curse on whoever destroys the memorial of the Great King runs: "Saith Darius the king: If thou shalt behold this tablet or these sculptures, and shalt destroy them and shalt not preserve them so long as thy line endureth, then may Ahura Mazda slay thee, and may thy race come to nought, and whatsoever thou doest may Ahura Mazda destroy!"
 It is impossible to over-estimate these trilingual inscriptions, not only for their extraordinary historical value, but perhaps even more for the light they shed on the Babylonian and Assyrian cuneiform inscriptions, the decipherment of which became possible through the elucidation of these Persian records.

-The Ruins of Pasargadae. - I now turn to the architectural glories of the Achaemenians.1 Pasargadae was admittedly the ancient capital of Parsa, better known under the Greek form of Persis, when it was a small state, and can thus claim precedence in the brief account I propose to give of the ruins of old-world Persia.
+The Ruins of Pasargadae.-I now turn to the architectural glories of the Achaemenians.1 Pasargadae was admittedly the ancient capital of Parsa, better known under the Greek form of Persis, when it was a small state, and can thus claim precedence in the brief account I propose to give of the ruins of old-world Persia.
 In dealing with them I shall imagine that, as happened in my own case upon the occasion of my first visit, the traveller is coming from the north.
 The site of Pasargadae differs from that of the later and more splendid capital.
 For the original city a site secluded in a small valley2 was chosen, whereas splendid Persepolis looks across a wide plain.
 In other words, Pasargadae was the chief city of a small, weak state, and Persepolis the capital of a mighty empire.

-1 I have especially consulted Lord Curron's great work for this section I have also referred to Perrot and Chipter, Histoire de l'Art, vol. v., and O. M. Dalton's Treasure of the Orur.
+1 I have especially consulted Lord Curzon's great work for this section.
+I have also referred to Perrot and Chipiez, Histoire de l'Art, vol. v., and O. M. Dalton's Treasure of the Oxu.
 Mr. Dalton has kindly helped me to select illustrations from his work.
-2 In 1917, when opening up a route for wheeled traffic to the cast of the Polvar valley, the runns of a large dam, locally termed Kala Jask, were discovered near the Tang-t-Kamin The steady are made to be below a well to the the traffic to the cast of the route to for wheeled traffic to the cast of the Polvar valley.

-2 In 1917, when opening up a route for wheeled traffic to the cast of the Polvar valley, the runs of a large dam, locally termed Kala Jask, were discovered near the Tang-t-Kamm The stored-up water was led to the oid Achaemenian capital by a child some thirty fect wide, termed Jubi-Dukhiar, this work explaining how the lands around Pasargadae were able to support a relatively large population
+2 In 1917, when opening up a route for wheeled traffic to the east of the Polvar valley, the ruins of a large dam, locally termed Kala Jask, were discovered near the Tang-i-Kamin.
+The stored-up water was led to the old Achaemenian capital by a canal some thirty feet wide, termed Jub-i-Dukhtar, this work explaining how the lands around Pasargadae were able to support a relatively large population.